An event this week brought remote workers from around the world together to talk about mental health.

 She added that burn-out was also a big problem, with remote workers overcompensating for the ‘privilege’ of working from home.
 She advised taking regular breaks to walk around, being aware of overworking tendencies, networking and investing in your home office environment, for instance, in a decent chair.
 She spoke of the need for employers to create ways for remote workers to feedback, given they were at risk of being talked over in conference calls, and to have spontaneous conversations.
 Technology tools were good, but the main thing was for managers to focus on outputs and to trust their team members.

-Brittnee Bond, founder of Remote Collective, told the conference reiterated the point about the need for senior leaders to understand what remote working meant.
+Brittnee Bond, founder of Remote Collective, reiterated the point about the need for senior leaders to understand what remote working meant.
 “Tell your CEOs to try working remotely for a week,” she said, adding that employers need “to create an environment where remote workers can thrive.”

 She said: “Sometimes employers hand employees the option of working remotely, but they do not realise it is a completely different culture.
 Everything at work is scheduled and there are meetings.
 At home you are completely on your own.
 It can be overwhelming.”